It’s a common question: “My dog has diarrhea … is there a home remedy that actually works?“

 3. Yams and Basmati Rice

-Once the symptoms have settled down, Blanco recommends introducing cooked pumpkin, sweet potato or yams with basmati rice.
-Make sure the food is cooked so it’s nice and mushy.
-Bone broth is another gentle and nutritious food to feed once the fasting is complete.
+Once the symptoms have settled down, Dr Blanco recommends giving some cooked pumpkin, sweet potato or yams with basmati rice.
+Cook everything thoroughly so it’s nice and mushy.
+Bone broth is another gentle and nutritious food you can give your dog.

 To balance the bacteria in your dog’s gut, feed plain unsweetened kefir as a food source of probiotics.
-In cases of diarrhea, kefir can be given once the dog is eating solids again.
+You can give kefir once your dog is eating solids again.

 5. Slippery Elm